 SEO is an indirect technique used to improve the visibility of a website in search engine results pages.
 On-page Search Engine Optimization focuses on optimizing individual web pages by improving the title tags, meta descriptions, internal linking structure, and copywriting that appears on each page.
 Off-page Search Engine Optimization involves building backlinks from other websites that link to yours.
 This strategy helps improve your website’s search engine rankings and drives more traffic to your website.

 Public relations use the media and public opinion to create a positive impression of a company or brand.
 Through press releases, radio and TV interviews, product reviews, online articles, etc., PR can generate awareness about a company or its products to attract customers.

-Social media platforms such as Facebook, Twitter, Instagram, and YouTube are indirect marketing channels used by companies to reach their target audience.
-Companies use these platforms to share content, start conversations with customers and promote their products or services.
+Social media platforms such as Facebook, Twitter, Instagram, and YouTube are indirect channels used by companies to reach their target audience.
+Companies use these platforms to share content, start conversations with customers, and promote their products or services.

 Referral and loyalty programs are used to reward customers for their repeat business.
 This indirect marketing tactic encourages customers to recommend your products or services to their friends, family, and followers.